 intended to stay with you as you move in and out of various healthcare

-facilities and settings (e.g., assisted living, home with Home Health
+facilities and settings (e.g., assisted living, home with HHC, nursing

-Care, nursing home, hospital, hospice, etc.).
-A treating physician, nurse
+home, hospital, hospice).
+A treating physician, nurse practitioner, or

-practitioner, or physician’s assistant must sign the MOLST form.
+physician’s assistant must sign the MOLST form.
+It does not guide

-It does guide EMS personnel, it should replace an old DNR form, and it
+EMS personnel, it should replace an old DNR form, and it does not expire

-This form designates a person or agent who will conduct business on your
+This form designates an agent who will conduct business on your behalf

-behalf if you should become unable to do so.
-This includes transactions
+if you should become unable to do so.
+This includes transactions such

 can be your financial power of attorney

 and your healthcare agent.
-An individual with capacity to decide for themselves
+An individual with the capacity to decide for themselves

 must complete this form.
-It is generally recommended that this form be
+It is generally recommended that this form is

 completed with an attorney present.
 The form does not automatically apply